Neural Networks for 3D Characterisation of AGATA Crystals: Methodology

 \subsubsection{Network Architecture}

 The NN architecture employed is based on Long Short-Term Memory (LSTM) layers~\cite{LSTM}.
 As the detector signals (super-traces) represent time-sequential data where the temporal evolution encodes position information, LSTMs are particularly suitable.
-They are a type of Recurrent Neural Network (RNN) specifically designed to effectively learn and remember long-term dependencies within sequences by overcoming issues like the vanishing gradient problem that can hinder simpler RNNs when processing long sequences.
+They are a type of Recurrent Neural Network (RNN) specifically designed to effectively learn and remember long-term dependencies within sequences.
 This capability is crucial for capturing the subtle features across the entire pulse shape relevant for accurate position determination.
-Moreover, LSTMs has been shown to be robust to time misalignment~\cite{FABIAN}, which is crucial to process AGATA signals.
+Moreover, LSTMs has been shown to be robust to time misalignment~\cite{FABIAN}, which is crucial to successfully process AGATA signals.
 These LSTM layers are followed by dense layers for the final position regression.
-The input to the model is the flattened super-trace vector of 2220 nodes.
+The input to the model is the super-trace, formatted as a single continuous vector of 2220 data points, the architecture includes an initial reshaping step to recover the temporal structure required by the LSTM.
 The detailed architecture, illustrated schematically in Fig.~\ref{fig:NN_archi_methodo}, consists of the following layers:

 \begin{enumerate} \item Input Layer: Takes the flattened super-trace (2220 features). \item Gaussian Noise Layer: Adds noise to the input signals (see Section~\ref{sec:methodo_overfitting}). \item Reshape Layer: Reshapes the input into a $(37 \text{ segments}, 60 \text{ samples})$ format. \item Permute Layer: Permutes dimensions to $(60 \text{ samples}, 37 \text{ segments})$ to treat samples as the time sequence. \item LSTM Layer 1: 500 memory state size, returns sequences (output shape: (60, 500)). \item LSTM Layer 2: 500 memory state size, does not return sequences (output shape: (500)). \item Dense Layers: Four fully connected layers with 200, 100, 100, and 100 nodes respectively, using the Rectified Linear Unit (ReLU) activation function. \item Output Layer: A dense layer with 3 output nodes (for $\hat{x}, \hat{y}, \hat{z}$) using a linear activation function. \end{enumerate}